Mangan-Group/GraphGA/README.md

 ```

-3. Within the code, some paths are hard-coded in a few files.
-These need to be updated to include the base path to the repository on your computer.
-Below is a list of these instances and how they should be updated:
+3. There are some hard-coded paths within the code, in the files listed below.
+These need to be updated to include the base path to the repository on your computer (<path_to_your_repository>).
+The following is a list of these instances and how they should be updated:

     - flow_cytometry_calculations.py (top of file):\
         plt.style.use("<path_to_your_repository>/paper.mplstyle.py")